Essential Skills in Demand (skills shortage lists)

 If an occupation is listed on the Construction and Infrastructure Skills Shortage List, then an applicant may seek a temporary work visa without the labour market check previously mentioned.
 As you would expect, the job roles in this list are made up purely based on areas related to construction and infrastructure.
 Most of these are also specific to certain regions in New Zealand.

 This list includes most occupations previously included in the Canterbury Skill Shortage List and will be reviewed to reflect actual labour market needs.

 If your occupation features on the list, and you meet its conditions of qualification, experience, and/or occupational registration, your employer may be able to hire overseas candidates much more easily, on an Essential Skills Work Visa, valid for up to 5 years.

 Are Essential Skills in Demand lists reviewed and amended?

-These lists are reviewed periodically: annually and up to three times a year for the Canterbury Skill Shortage List.
+These lists are reviewed annually.
 During each review, the Ministry of Business, Innovation, and Employment (MBIE) decides whether any occupations need to be added, removed or moved from one list to another.
 MBIE also assesses whether occupations meet a certain skill level, if the industry will train New Zealanders before recruiting overseas workers, if there is evidence of the difficulty to find local workforce, if more than one employer is affected, and if there will be a need for at least 50 visas each year.
 This is done in close consultation with employers, trainers, industry groups, and by assessing administrative or statistical data.

 My occupation is not on any of these lists…